-Table 4 (C) - General Reserve for Credit Losses
+Table 4 (c) - General Reserve for Credit Losses

-The Bank maintains a level of General Reserves, in addition to specific allowances, in order to absorb existing and potential future credit losses.
+The Bank maintains a level of General Reserves for Credit Losses, in addition to specific allowance, in order to absorb existing and potential future credit losses.
 A prudent level of General Reserves is dependent on the credit profile and business circumstances at the time and is compiled on the basis of expected losses on all exposures across the various risk portfolios.

 The General Reserve consists of eligible Collective Impairment Provisions (CIP) raised under AIFRS, and Portfolio provisions.
-Any shortfall in the level of the General Reserve, compared with regulatory expected losses, is fully deducted from retained earnings (Common Equity Tier 1 Capital).
+Any shortfall in the level of the General Reserve for Credit Losses is deducted from retained earnings (Common Equity Tier 1).